michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 **9.4 — Test Bastion Connectivity**
 Once a test VM exists in the spoke (can be deferred to Phase 3 if no VM exists yet): VM → **Connect** → **Bastion** → confirm browser-based session opens with no public IP required on the VM itself.

-📸 **Screenshot to capture:** Flow log container contents, plus effective security rules view or a successful Bastion session (whichever is available at this stage).
-Save as `screenshots/phase-02/09-testing-validation.png`.
+📸 **Screenshot to capture:** Flow log container contents (once available), plus effective security rules view or a successful Bastion session (whichever is available at this stage).

 ### Completion Checklist

 - [ ] Hub VNet (`vnet-hub`) created with AzureBastionSubnet and snet-shared-services
-- [ ] Spoke VNet (`vnet-spoke-ai`) created with snet-ai-workload and snet-private-endpoints
+- [ ] Spoke VNet (`vnet-spoke-ai`) created with snet-ai-workload and snet-private-endpoints, correctly sized at 10.1.0.0/16
 - [ ] Bidirectional VNet peering established and confirmed Connected
 - [ ] Three NSGs created and associated to their respective subnets
 - [ ] AzureBastionSubnet NSG (if used) follows Microsoft's current Bastion requirements
 - [ ] NSG flow logs enabled on all three NSGs, storing to the flow logs storage account
 - [ ] Azure Bastion deployed and running in the hub
 - [ ] Private DNS zone for `privatelink.openai.azure.com` created and linked to the spoke VNet
-- [ ] Azure Policy denying public IP creation assigned to the resource group
+- [ ] Azure Policy denying public IP creation assigned to the resource group, with a durable name-based exclusion for Bastion
 - [ ] Peering connectivity verified from both sides
-- [ ] Flow log storage confirmed capturing data
+- [ ] Flow log storage confirmed capturing data (once traffic exists)
 - [ ] All screenshots captured and saved to `screenshots/phase-02/`

 </details>